 "We were all a bit surprised by the outcomes since we figured that the other, more-established teams would be more advanced skill-wise than us.
-But, that is obviously not the case.
-We now can say that the future is bright for our kids and youth hockey in general in Park City ," said Larry Feldman, one of the league organizers.

 The Ice Miners include a Mini Mites team for five- and six-year-olds, a Mites team for ages seven and eight, Squirts for nine- and ten-year-olds, Peewees, who are 11- and 12-years-old and Bantams for 13- and 14-year-olds.

 Marc Colaizzi, a Gross Pointe, Mich. native who serves as one of the Mites coaches, said that there was a lot of interest in keeping the program going even after some glitches in the previous year's program.
 He immediately got certified so he could contribute.